-No. CallerSmart offers free phone number tracing results on many U.S. numbers.
+No. CallerSmart offers free phone number tracking results on many U.S. numbers.
 In addition to the free results that we have compiled from our databases, we also allow our users to see the community feedback on phone numbers for free.

 Once a name is associated with a number we also offer our users the option to purchase a background check.
 Running a background check is more costly than tracing a phone number.
 You can find more information on background checks in our guide to background checks.

 Tracing a phone number is simple using CallerSmart!
 You can either download our reverse lookup app for iPhone, or if you use an Android or other mobile device, visit our website to trace a number.
 Once you have the phone number you want to search you can copy and paste it, or type it, into our iPhone app or our website's search bar.
 We will display the free reverse lookup results that we have for that number.